 To streamline New York City's residential zoning and significantly expand opportunities for affordable housing at a wider variety of lower incomes, the Proposed Action would replace the Inclusionary Housing Designated Areas (IHDA) and R10 Inclusionary Housing (R10 IH) programs with the preferential zoning framework described above.
-See Figure 1-4 for the existing IHDA and R10 District Equivalents.
+See Figure 4 for the existing IHDA and R10 District Equivalents.
 The current IHDA and R10 programs require affordable housing at 80% AMI and do not permit income-averaging, meaning that all affordable units must be at 80% AMI.
-Replacing IHDA and R10 IH with this framework will increase FARs for affordable and supportive housing while lowering required AMIs to 60% and enabling income averaging that will enable UAP projects to reach far lower AMIs than current voluntary programs.
+Replacing IHDA and R10 IH with this framework will increase FARs for affordable and supportive housing while enabling income averaging and lower AMIs than the current IHDA and R10 IH programs.